jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### Port forwarding

 If you are running a server on your home network, people from outside will not be able to see things inside it.
-So if you want to operate a Jamulus server, you need to open a hole in your router to let Jamulus clients connect to it
+So if you want to operate a Jamulus server, you need to open a hole in your router to let Jamulus clients connect to it.

 **The default port for the current version of Jamulus is UDP (not TCP) port 22124.**